Please find relevant course descriptions, and (draft and revised) course outlines, below.

 CANADIAN POLITICS AND GOVERNMENT

 This course introduces students to Canadian political institutions, systems, and processes operate, while drawing attention to how different groups are included and excluded from Canadian political life.
-The course is roughly divided into two parts.
-The first part, which makes up the majority of the course (Weeks 2-8), examines key institutions and concepts in Canadian politics (e.g., federalism, sovereignty, the Constitution, the judiciary) in tandem with how Indigenous peoples, women, LGBTQ people, racial and ethnic minorities, and others are excluded by the same.
-In the second part of the course, (weeks 8-12) the course turns to key issues in Canadian politics that centre on experiences of exclusion/marginality (e.g., Indigenous politics, immigration, Quebec).
+The course is roughly divided into three parts.
+The first part examines key institutions and concepts in Canadian politics (e.g., federalism, sovereignty, the Constitution) in tandem with how Indigenous peoples, women, racial and ethnic minorities, and others are excluded by the same.
+In the second part of the course, we focus on possibilities for change, that is, how citizens and others can make change, through elections, legal challenges, and participating in political parties and interest groups.
+In its final weeks, the course turns to key issues in Canadian politics that centre on experiences of exclusion/marginality examined throughout the course, but in greater detail (e.g., Indigenous politics, immigration, Quebec).

 This course understands the governance of the body in at least two ways.
 First, governance occurs on groups of bodies, with power exerted to control people on the basis of shared physiological traits (imagined or real) and behaviours assumed to relate to those traits.
 Second, governance occurs on individual bodies, with power exerted in relation to a specific body part, fluid, or tissue.
 Throughout the course, we will examine a group and then a related body part, fluid, or tissue in turn, connecting the governance of groups to individuals to understand the relationship between bodies, politics, and power.